mattermost/mattermost-plugin-github/README.md

     * __Get to do items__ - Use `/github todo` to get an ephemeral message with items to do in GitHub, including a list of unread messages and pull requests awaiting your review
     * __Update settings__ - Use `/github settings` to update your settings for notifications and daily reminders
     * __And more!__ - Run `/github help` to see what else the slash command can do

+## Installation

+1. Go to https://github.com/mattermost/mattermost-plugin-github/releases to download the latest release file in zip or tar.gz format.
+2. Upload the file through System Console UI or manually uploading it to the server under plugin directory.

+See https://docs.mattermost.com/administration/plugins.html#set-up-guide for more details.

 ## Configuration